alternate spellings: Konkurowich, Konkorovich

 - The child of Itzik Konkurovich and Bluma Sondak:

-- Chana (Anna) Konkurowich was born in Vilnius.
-On 27 July 1989 in Israel she married Elisha Netsah, who was born in Israel on 11 December 1955, son of Mordechai Pomerantz Netsach and Miriam Dreyfus.
-Elisha died in 2010.
-The three children of Anna Konkurowich and Elisha Netsah:
+- Chana Konkurowich (later Anna Konkurowich-Netsah) was born in Vilnius, Lithuania, on 13 February 1955.
+On 27 July 1989 in Mishmar HaShiv'a, Israel she married Elisha Netsah, who was born in Mishmar HaShiv'a on 11 December 1955, son of Mordechai Pomerantz Netsah and Miriam Dreyfus.
+They had three sons.
+Elisha died in 2010, and Anna died in 2021, both in the UK.